Okay, tighten your belts, get something to drink while you read it, this set is LONG.

 If you haven’t checked it recently, there may have been some since the last time you did so.

 My master timeline required a fairly major revision back in 2007 in view of Rowling’s endorsement of the 1960 birth date for the Marauder cohort in DHs.
-With one fell swoop she immediately disallowed nearly every date of the version of this piece which had been derived from the Black family tapestry sketch.
-As well as my own calculations which took into account that a 1960 birth year scarcely gave the principle characters time to get into place before Tom Riddle came a-calling.
+In one fell swoop she disallowed nearly every date of the version of this piece which had been derived from the Black family tapestry sketch.
+As well as my own earlier calculations which took into account that a 1960 birth year scarcely gave the principle characters time to get into place before Tom Riddle came a-calling.
 I had, in response, calculated the Marauders’ birth year as 1959.

 Welcome to the “adventure” of trying to sort out a workable and mostly consistent timeline of the events we have been given to understand have taken place pertaining to the story of Harry Potter and the Dark Lord.
 And, yeah, I’m afraid that “mostly consistent” is as good as it’s likely to get.